satkukreti/Scheduler-w-Vector-ADT/README.md

 A text based application that creates and manages students, their courses, and the course roster using my own implementation of a vector ADT.
 The goal of this project was to:

 - Familarize with separating code into modules
-- Implementing a vector ADT
+- Implemente a vector ADT
 - Learn regular expressions

 ## Introduction